CSE583-PaticleTracking/ParticleTrackingGUI/documents/use_cases.md

 ## Use Cases

+- Tracking (Main use case)
+- Define initial parameters for tracking and define parameters for statistics
 - Import data with an appropriate data type (jpeg, csv) to the code
     - Convert each data type to a specific data structure
     - Our algorithm will work on that particular algorithm
-- Define initial parameters for tracking and define parameters for statistics
-- Tracking (Main use case)
 - Statistic Anaylsis (User has done their own tracking and wants to do some anaysis on that data)
 - Export data to the user
-- Enable users to search and filter data in the software.
+- Enable users to search and filter data in the software
-- Display interactive visualizations and reports.
+- Display interactive visualizations and reports
-- Analyze the behavior of nanoparticles in a laboratory experiment.
+- Analyze the behavior of nanoparticles in a laboratory experiment
-- Monitor the movement of cells in a biological study.
+- Monitor the movement of cells in a biological study
-- Track the motion of vehicles or pedestrians in a traffic simulation.
+- Track the motion of vehicles or pedestrians in a traffic simulation
-- Study the flow of fluids in an physical or industrial process.
+- Study the flow of fluids in an physical or industrial process
-- Analyze wind patterns and turbulence in meteorology.
+- Analyze wind patterns and turbulence in meteorology
-- Study fluid flow in engineering and aerodynamics.
+- Study fluid flow in engineering and aerodynamics
-- Evaluate vector field data in scientific simulations.
+- Evaluate vector field data in scientific simulations
-- Identify objects throughout a video.
+- Identify objects throughout a video
-- Visualize and exploring complex data distributions in data analysis.
+- Visualize and exploring complex data distributions in data analysis
-- Export data to Excel or csv for further analysis.
+- Export data to Excel or csv for further analysis
-- Generating figures for presentations or publishing.
+- Generating figures for presentations or publishing